fastred/Optimizing-Swift-Build-Times/README.md

 # Modularization
 Incremental compilation in Swift isn’t perfect.
 There are projects where changing one string somewhere causes almost a whole project to get recompiled during an incremental build.
 It’s something that can be debugged and improved but a good tooling for that isn’t available yet.

 To avoid issues like that, you should consider splitting your app into modules.
-In iOS these are either: dynamic frameworks or static libraries (support for Swift was added in Xcode 9).
+In iOS, these are either: dynamic frameworks or static libraries (support for Swift was added in Xcode 9).

 Let’s say your app target depends on an internal framework called `DatabaseKit`.
 The main guarantee of this approach is that when you change something in your app project, `DatabaseKit` **won’t** get recompiled during an incremental build.